 A separate decree (Décret 2024-152 of 28 February 2024) adjusted the size criteria for French companies and groups.
 The decree aligned the thresholds used for CSRD scoping with the updated criteria in Commission Delegated Directive (EU) 2023/2775.
 For Wave 2 classification, an entity must exceed at least two of the following: €25M balance sheet total, €50M net turnover, 250 employees.

 In addition to transposing the directive, the ordinance harmonised and clarified existing ESG obligations scattered across the French Commercial Code.
-Various requirements that had accumulated over the years (duty of vigilance provisions, gender parity disclosures, CSR-related board obligations) were consolidated.
+Various requirements that had accumulated over the years (duty of vigilance provisions, gender parity disclosures, and environmental reporting duties, among others) were consolidated.
 The Linklaters analysis of the transposition noted that this consolidation itself carries litigation risk: the new provisions in the Code de commerce create additional grounds for legal challenges relating to absent or incomplete sustainability information.

-Wave 2 (FY 2025, reports published 2026): All other large companies exceeding two of: 250+ employees, €25M+ balance sheet, €50M+ turnover.
-This is the wave that brings the majority of non-Big 4 audit clients into scope.
+Wave 2 (FY 2025, reports published 2026): All other large companies exceeding two of the following: 250+ employees, €25M+ balance sheet, €50M+ turnover.
+This was the wave that would have brought the majority of mid-tier audit clients into scope.

-Wave 3 (FY 2026, reports published 2027): Listed SMEs (excluding micro-enterprises), small and non-complex credit institutions, and captive insurance undertakings.
-An opt-out of up to two years was available.
+Wave 3 (FY 2026, reports published 2027): Listed SMEs (excluding micro-enterprises) and small non-complex credit institutions.
+An opt-out of up to two years was available, pushing the latest possible start to FY 2028.

 This timeline has been disrupted twice.
 First by the Stop-the-Clock Directive (adopted April 2025), which postponed Wave 2 and Wave 3 by two years.
-Then by Omnibus I (published 26 February 2026), which restructured the scope entirely.
+Then by Omnibus I (published in the Official Journal on 26 February 2026), which restructured the scope entirely.

 The French Senate added its own complication.
-In March 2025, during the review of the DDADUE 5 bill, senators voted to postpone the sustainability reporting obligation by four years for Wave 2 companies.
+In March 2025, during the review of the DDADUE 5 bill (Dispositions Diverses d’Adaptation au Droit de l’Union Européenne), senators voted to postpone the sustainability reporting obligation by four years for Wave 2 companies.
 That exceeded the EU-level Stop-the-Clock delay of two years.
 After further negotiation, the final position aligned more closely with the EU timeline, but the episode illustrates the political pressure on CSRD implementation in France.

 What Omnibus I changed for French companies

-The Omnibus I Directive (Directive 2026/470), published 26 February 2026, enters into force on 18 March 2026.
+The Omnibus I Directive (Directive 2026/470), published in the Official Journal on 26 February 2026, is now law.
+It enters into force on 18 March 2026.
 Member states have until 19 March 2027 to transpose the CSRD and Audit Directive changes into national law.

 The scope change is the most significant amendment.
 CSRD reporting now applies only to EU companies exceeding both 1,000 employees and €450M net annual turnover.
 The old two-of-three test is gone.
-Listed SMEs are removed from scope entirely.
-Financial holding companies are also exempted.
+Listed SMEs are removed from scope entirely, and financial holding companies are also exempted.

 For non-EU groups, the threshold is €450M net turnover generated in the EU (for each of two consecutive financial years) and an EU subsidiary or branch with €200M+ net turnover.

-Wave 1 companies that remain above the new thresholds continue reporting as before.
+What this means for France specifically: Wave 1 companies that remain above the new thresholds continue reporting as before.
 Wave 1 companies that fall below the new thresholds can be exempted by member state action for FY 2025 and FY 2026.
 France has not yet confirmed whether it will exercise this option.
+Until the French government transposes the Omnibus I changes, the original CSRD scope technically remains in force under French law.

-But voluntary reporting remains an option.
-Value chain pressure from larger clients will push many of these newly exempt companies to report anyway.
-The VSME standard gives them a lighter framework.
-The assurance market for voluntary sustainability information is unregulated.
+Voluntary reporting remains an option, and value chain pressure from larger clients will push many of these newly exempt companies to report anyway.
+The VSME standard (recommended by the European Commission in July 2025) gives them a lighter framework.
+The assurance market for voluntary sustainability information is unregulated, which means the commissaire aux comptes has no monopoly here.

 Who provides assurance and under what rules

 The French transposition created a dual-practitioner model.
-Either the commissaire aux comptes (the statutory auditor already appointed for the financial statements) or an OTI can provide limited assurance on the sustainability report.
-The entity chooses.
-It can also appoint more than one practitioner.
+Either the commissaire aux comptes (the statutory auditor already appointed for the financial statements, or FS) or an OTI can provide limited assurance on the sustainability report.
+The entity chooses, and it can also appoint more than one practitioner.

-The assurance engagement is governed by Articles L.821-54 and L.822-24 of the Code de commerce.
+The assurance engagement is governed by Articles L.821-54 and L.822-24 of the Code de commerce (created by the transposition ordinance).
 The engagement covers four axes, which the H2A’s guidelines address in detail.

 The first axis is verifying that the double materiality analysis complies with the ESRS and that the social and economic committee (comité social et économique, or CSE) was consulted where required.
 The second axis is verifying that the sustainability information published in the management report conforms to the ESRS.
 The third axis (not yet operational) will verify XBRL tagging once the European standard is published.
 The fourth axis verifies information published under the EU Taxonomy Regulation (Article 8).